haxsaw/hikaru/docs/app.rst

 The ``report()`` method is passed the following parameters:

-- The ``Application`` instace doing the reporting, so that multiple instances can share the same ``Reporter``,
+- The ``Application`` instance doing the reporting, so that multiple instances can share the same ``Reporter``,
 - A string defining what kind of action is being carried out (create, read, etc),
 - A string defining the type of the event being reported; these are class attributes on the ``Reporter`` class,
-- A string timestamp of when the event occured,
+- A string timestamp of when the event occurred,
 - An optional string containing the name of the attribute in the Application that is being processed (None if an Application level event),
 - A ``HikaruDocumentBase`` derived resource instance that is being processed (or None if an,